-Disciplinary penalties involve the four grades of probation, suspension, dismissal, and expulsion.
-Probation indicates that the student is in danger of exclusion, and that he is not permitted to represent the College on any public occasion.
+bation, suspension, dismissal, and expulsion.
+Probation indicates that the student is in danger of exclusion, and that he is not permitted to represent the College on any^{} public occasion.
 Suspension means exclusion for a definite period.
 Dismissal is exclusion for an indefinite period, with the presumption that the student's connection with the College will be ended by it.
 Expulsion, the highest academic censure, denotes final exclusion from the College.